codsen/codsen/packages/js-row-num/readme.md

 _Where_ part is the `console.log` statement's row number I like to add.

-Now, we need an automated tool to update row numbers because there will be many `console.log` rows and it's enough to add or remove one line of code and all numbers below will be offset.
+Now, we need an automated tool to update row numbers because there will be many `console.log` rows and it's enough to add or remove one line of code, and all numbers below will be offset.

 This library updates row numbers in JS file `console.log` statements.
 It is an API for other tools - it consumes string (hopefully some JS code) and returns a string (hopefully, also, some JS code).
 Browser plugins, web apps or Node CLI applications can tap this application to do all the updating work.